 Calculating taxes can be challenging, but you can check out our S corp tax guide to learn more about taxes for your S corporation.
 A certified tax professional can give you more definitive information for your circumstances.

 Unfortunately, no. At this time, our S corp service is only for applying for S corporation status when you form your LLC with us.
 We do offer plenty of other services to support your business, though.

 The IRS’s website says you’ll be notified as to whether or not your S corp election is accepted within 60 days of filing Form 2553.

 If you’re a new LLC, you must apply for S corp status within 75 days of the formation of your LLC or no more than 75 days after the beginning of the tax year in which the election will take effect.
 For an existing LLC, you would file at any time during the tax year preceding the tax year it is to take effect.

 An LLC is a legal business structure, but an S corp is only a special tax status.
-You can read more about LLC vs S corp in Indiana on our LLC vs. S Corp page.
+You can read more about LLC vs S corp on our LLC vs. S Corp page.